karajimys/BusinessAnalytics/Module 2 - Reporting with Tableau/README.md

 Module 2 - Reporting with Tableau

-[Find and example here](https://www.businessprocessincubator.com/content/tableau-projects-for-practices-sample-superstore/) for reporting step by step using the Sample - Superstore dataset in the [data folder](https://github.com/karajimys/BusinessAnalytics/tree/main/Module%202%20-%20Reporting%20with%20Tableau/data)
+[Find an example here](https://www.businessprocessincubator.com/content/tableau-projects-for-practices-sample-superstore/) for reporting step by step using the Sample - Superstore dataset in the [data folder](https://github.com/karajimys/BusinessAnalytics/tree/main/Module%202%20-%20Reporting%20with%20Tableau/data)

 ------------------------------------------------------------------------------------------------------------------------